 I joined the University of Dundee in 2012 as a lecturer, having completed my PhD at the University of Sheffield (2008-2011).

-In 2013, I became a Research Associate in the Centre for African Studies, at the University of the Free State in South Africa.
-This honorary position gives me a presence within South Africa, access to academics and resources there, and will allow me to establish links between our universities.
+In 2013, I became a Research Associate in the International Studies Group, based at the University of the Free State in South Africa.